 An active researcher with an emphasis on community partnerships and wide-ranging knowledge dissemination, Dr. Cunsolo is internationally renowned for her groundbreaking work on climate change, mental health and ecological grief and anxiety.

-As a leader, she has focused on institution building, Indigenization and equity, diversity, inclusion and anti-racism, and Northern sovereignty over research and education, including enhancing access to university education for Labrador and the North.
+As a leader, she has focused on institution building, Indigenization and equity, diversity, inclusion and anti-racism, and northern sovereignty over research and education, including enhancing access to university education for Labrador and the North.

 “Dr. Cunsolo has worked with the campus team and communities in Labrador to collectively build a supportive and inclusive campus that has become an important and unique part of Memorial,” added Dr. Lokash.

-While her accomplishments and contributions to Labrador and the Memorial community are too numerous to list, major highlights of her impact include leading the growth of the university’s presence in Labrador; working with partners in Labrador and throughout Memorial to establish the School of Arctic and Subarctic Studies; acquiring an 80-acre farm and implementing a vision for the Pye Centre for Northern Boreal Food Systems as a community-led research, education, community and wellness hub; and leading the official establishment of Memorial’s newest campus in Labrador.
+While her accomplishments and contributions to Labrador and the Memorial community are too numerous to list, major highlights of her impact include leading the growth of the university’s presence in Labrador; working with partners in Labrador and throughout Memorial to establish the School of Arctic and Subarctic Studies; acquiring an 80-acre farm and implementing a vision for the Pye Centre for Northern Boreal Food Systems as a community-led research, education, community and wellness hub; and leading the official establishment of Memorial’s newest campus.

 Love for Labrador

 “I am so incredibly grateful for my time in Labrador with Memorial University.
-Working with an incredible team and community partners to develop a full campus has been an incredible privilege and a true honour” said Dr. Cunsolo.
+Working with an incredible team and community partners to develop a full campus has been an incredible privilege and a true honour,” said Dr. Cunsolo.

-“I am very proud of what we have done together, and I am excited for the campus to continue its growth to increase access to university education in Labrador and continue to develop programs, research and infrastructure that meet the needs and priorities of Labrador and the North, and reflect Innu and Inuit peoples, lands, waters and cultures.
+“I am very proud of what we have done together, and I am excited for the campus to continue its growth to increase access to university education in Labrador and continue to develop programs, research and infrastructure that meet the needs and priorities of Labrador and the North, and reflect Innu and Inuit peoples, lands, waters and cultures,” she said.
+“Labrador Campus has become a vital part of Memorial’s place in the North, and it will always have a very special place in my heart.”

 Dr. Cunsolo will be leaving her position at Memorial after July 5, 2024.